apollographql/apollo-kotlin/tests/compiler-hooks/README.md

 ## Gradle plugin

 To use `compilerKotlinHooks` you must use `id("com.apollographql.apollo3.external")` instead of the usual `id("com.apollographql.apollo3")`.
-This is because this one includes the full dependency to KotlinPoet that the hooks api depends on.
+This is because the external plugin doesn't relocate the KotlinPoet dependency that the hooks api depends on.